sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 #### Configuring Authentication Mode

-The SidecarT board employs a smart mechanism to determine the Wi-Fi network's authentication mode, enhancing the ease of connectivity.
+The Multi-device employs a smart mechanism to determine the Wi-Fi network's authentication mode, enhancing the ease of connectivity.
 This section guides you through adjusting the authentication settings to ensure a successful network connection.

 #### Default Authentication Behavior

-Upon attempting to connect to a Wi-Fi network, the SidecarT board initially endeavors to intelligently ascertain the network's authentication mode under the following conditions:
+Upon attempting to connect to a Wi-Fi network, the Multi-device initially endeavors to intelligently ascertain the network's authentication mode under the following conditions:

 - If the `WIFI_PASSWORD` parameter is populated (i.e., the string length is greater than 0) or if a `.wifipass` file is present at the root of the microSD card, the board attempts to automatically identify the correct authentication mode for the specified SSID.